 Regular exercise is the only effective antidote for stress.
 Yes, there is immense research on the psychological benefits of regular exercise which does help in countering stress.
 Do begin to work on regular exercise as it is known to increase your sense of being in control, maximize your self-esteem and more than anything, help you to regulate your emotions.

 This according to me, is the biggest takeaway of investing in regular exercise.
 Moreover, you will be surprised to hear that most of the Top CEOs I have been interviewing over the last one year swear by regular exercise and have been vocal in saying that “Regular exercise has helped them to improve their effectiveness as a leader”.
-You can Refer my previous Blog My All Time 25 Health Tips to be one.

 Most of them categorically stated that they rate people significantly higher on leadership effectiveness based on how much time they invest in regular exercise.
 So, working to a sweat is from now on, not only to improve your health quotient but also to maximize your leadership quotient.